Diabetic Foot Care

 - Wash and dry your feet carefully: Wash your feet each day with soap and warm water.
 Do not use hot water, because this can injure your foot.
 Dry your feet gently with a towel after you wash them.
 Dry between and under your toes.

 - Cut your toenails correctly: File or cut your toenails straight across.
 Use a soft brush to clean around your toenails.
-If your toenails are very thick, you may need to have a caregiver cut them.
+If your toenails are very thick, you may need to have a caregiver or specialist cut them.

 - Protect your feet: Do not walk barefoot or wear your shoes without socks.
 Check your shoes for rocks or other objects that can hurt your feet.
 Wear cotton socks to help keep your feet dry.
 Wear socks without toe seams, or wear them with the seams inside out.
 Change your socks each day.
 Do not wear socks that are dirty or damp.